XHRIO-TDT: Carriage issues

-Because XHRIO is licensed and broadcasting from Mexico, it is not covered under U.S. "must-carry" regulations from the FCC (though it is required carriage for Mexican cable systems in its broadcast area).
-This means that, apart from low-powered affiliates in the U.S., XHRIO was the only Fox affiliate that local cable systems were not required to carry.
-However, U.S. cable systems were effectively required to carry XHRIO anyway, since it is operated by Entravision, which owns stations on the American side of the border.
-The same must-carry rules give full-powered American stations the option of "retransmission consent", or requesting compensation from cable systems to carry their station.
-In this case, Entravision has the right to require cable systems to offer XHRIO as part of the compensation for carrying KNVO.
+Because XHRIO was licensed and broadcast from Mexico, it was not covered under U.S. "must-carry" regulations from the Federal Communications Commission (FCC) (though its carriage was mandatory for Mexican cable systems in its broadcast area).
+This meant that, apart from low-powered affiliates in the U.S., XHRIO was the only Fox affiliate that local cable systems were not required to carry.
+However, U.S. cable systems were effectively required to carry XHRIO anyway, since it was operated by Entravision, which owns stations on the American side of the border.
+The same must-carry rules gave full-power American stations the option of "retransmission consent", or requesting compensation from cable systems to carry their station.
+In this case, Entravision had the right to require cable systems to offer XHRIO as part of the compensation for carrying KNVO.

 On September 27, 2006, DirecTV added XHRIO to its lineup in the Rio Grande Valley market on channel 2; prior to that date, DirecTV viewers in that market received Fox programming from Corpus Christi's K47DF.
 On November 6, 2008, DirecTV added XHRIO's HD channel to its local HD line-up in the Valley.

-On September 14, 2007, Time Warner Cable added XHRIO-TDT to its HD service on digital cable channel 870, and can also be seen on ATSC/QAM channel 100.870 on basic cable.
+On September 14, 2007, Time Warner Cable added XHRIO-TDT to its HD service on digital cable channel 870.

 In spring 2009, Dish Network added XHRIO's HD feed to its local channel line-up in the Valley on channel 2.

-After XHRIO and KFXV were split into two separate channels, all three feeds mentioned above remained KFXV feeds and continue to air Fox programming.
-It is unclear when or if XHRIO in its current form will be added to local cable systems.
+After XHRIO and KFXV were split into two separate channels, all three feeds mentioned above remained KFXV feeds and continued to air Fox programming.
+It was never clear when or if XHRIO would be added to local cable systems.